-To all the days here and after, may they be filled with fond memories, happiness, and laughter!
+May they be filled with fond memories, happiness, and laughter!

-I have known many, liked not a few, loved only one, I drink to you!
+I have known many, liked not a few, loved only one.
+I drink to you!

 May you die in bed at ninety-five years, shot by a jealous husband (or wife).